sp-sophia-labs/turtlebot4_multi_sim/README.md

 # turtlebot_sim_test

-Tentative to launch multiple turtlebot4 in simulation.
-For now working only with the create3 mobile base.
-This code is tested for Ubuntu 20.04 and ROS2 Galactic
+Tentative to launch multiple turtlebot4 in simulation with correct namespacing.
+This code is tested for Ubuntu 20.04 and ROS2 Galactic.
+This code includes forked submodules for rclcpp, gz_ros2_control, ros2_control and ros2_controllers

 ## clone